jjapachehe/jjapachehe/README.md

 ### Hi there 👋, my name is Jhon Apache
-I am a developer and sysadmin, Proven ability to create and deliver solutions tied to business growth, organizational development and systems optimization.
+I am a IT Engineer with Proven ability to create and deliver solutions tied to business growth, organizational development and systems optimization.

 Skills: Java / Shell Script / Python / Linux

 - 🔭 I’m currently working on Ericsson
-- 🌱 I’m currently learning about: Linux, Java, Spring framework, Perl and python
+- 🌱 I’m currently learning about: Linux, Java, Spring framework, and python
 - 📫 How to reach me: jho_ja8@hotmail.com